basshelal/jVSTwRapper/src/Readme_mac.txt

 4. Rename the bundle to YourPlugsName.vst.
 ALso, rename libjvstwrapper.jnilib to YourPlugsName.jnilib.
    But make sure to keep the .jnilib extension for the wrapper library.
-ALSO, edit the Info.plist file in the bundle to reflect the new executable name (e.g. YourPlugsName.jnilib).
+ALSO, edit the Info.plist file in the bundle to reflect the new CFBundleExecutable (e.g. YourPlugsName.jnilib) and CFBundleName values.

 5. Look for problems.
 If you left IsLoggingEnabled=1 in the ini file, the log files will appear in the Resources directory and the MacOS directory inside the .vst bundle